 Personal lines of credit

 A personal line of credit (PLOC) is a typically unsecured, revolving credit line account that has a variable interest rate.
-These accounts function much like a credit card.
+These accounts function much like credit cards.
 You apply for a specified amount of credit, then access the money as needed.
 Repayments are based on the amount of money that’s been used.

-Applying for a PLOC typically does not require providing collateral, such as your home.
+Applying for a PLOC does not require providing collateral, such as your home.
 However, PLOCs are often reserved for consumers with a very strong credit history, often those who have a credit score of 680 or more.

 However, in the case of a credit-builder loan, you do not get the cash upfront.
 Instead, the lender deposits the loan amount into a secure savings account controlled by the lender.
 The consumer makes fixed monthly payments toward the loan for a specified amount of time, and once the total loan balance is paid in full, the lender releases the funds.